 I graduated with an Honors degree in Theatre and Environmental Policy from Tulane University, in New Orleans, Louisiana.
 I spent 15 years as a performer and producer.
 After years in New York and London, I returned home to New Orleans and joined the artistic community there, where I created the popular improv/theatre hybrid shows such as You Don’t Know the Half of It, performed with the nationally recognized ensemble, The NOLA Project, and toured with the improv duo, machine A. Following the dramatic political shift in American politics, I decided to rejoin the environmental movement and find a way to use my creative storytelling skills to help bridge divisions.
 Thus I pursued my Master’s and have been a campaigner here at Canopy for many years now.
 I still find time to perform some improv with my Toronto-based troupe, Sunday Morning.

-Why are Forests Important to Me
+Why forests are important to me

-Forests are not just places, they are communities.
+Forests are not just places; they are communities.
 They are intricately formed relationships between living (and non-living) characters.
 Not only do I have a lot of respect and reverence for the natural world, but I have a deep belief in the essential power of community.
 Stepping into a forest instantly reconnects you to the planet.
 I particularly love listening to the soundscapes of forests.

 Why Canopy

 So often in the environmental movement we sell negative stories and issues without offering any actionable solutions.
 Thankfully, Canopy takes a pre-competitive, collaborative and solutions-based approach, which I find inspiring.
-Plus, I get to work with and learn from my colleagues who are not only leaders in their field, but all around great people.
+Plus, I get to work with and learn from my colleagues who are not only leaders in their field, but all-around great people.

 Ask me about